tmobile/magentaA11y/_checklist-native/progress_indicator.md

 ### Focus
 - Use the device's default focus functionality.
-- Consider how focus should be managed between child elements and their parent views.
 - External keyboard tab order often follows the screen reader focus, but sometimes this functionality requires additional development to manage focus.
 - Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading.
-- When a menu, picker, or modal is closed, the focus should return to the triggering element.

 - **UIKit**
   - If VoiceOver is not reaching a particular element, set the element's `isAccessibilityElement` to `true`
     - **Note:** You may need to adjust the programmatic name, role, state, and/or value after doing this, as this action may overwrite previously configured accessibility.
-  - Use `accessibilityViewIsModal` to contain the screen reader focus inside the modal.
   - To move screen reader focus to newly revealed content, use `UIAccessibility.post(notification:argument:)` that takes in `.screenChanged` and the newly revealed content as the parameter arguments.
   - To NOT move focus, but dynamically announce new content: use `UIAccessibility.post(notification:argument:)` that takes in `.announcement` and the announcement text as the parameter arguments.
   - `UIAccessibilityContainer` protocol: Have a table of elements that defines the reading order of the elements.